paquettm/420-302-VA_A25/LABS/LAB12_Deploying_IoT_System_as_Linux_Services.md

 **Why these permissions?**
 - `iotuser` needs to read/write its own files
 - Other users can read but not modify (safer)
-- Execute permission needed to run scripts and enter directories

 ---

 ## Part 4: Create systemd Service Files